Australia 17 min

 The Australian government lists several indicators that help clarify whether a worker is a contractor or an employee, including:

-Note that temporary workers can be engaged either as fixed-term employees, casual employees, or independent contractors.
-Unlike permanent employees with an open-ended contract, fixed-term employees typically work for a pre-agreed period, but are still entitled to the benefits and protections of permanent employees.
+Temporary workers can be engaged either as fixed-term employees, casual employees, or independent contractors.
+Unlike permanent employees with an open-ended contract, fixed-term employees typically work for a pre-agreed period but are still entitled to the benefits and protections of permanent employees.

 The classification of casual workers depends on the agreed working arrangement.
 They’re typically paid hourly and called in as needed with no commitment to an ongoing relationship, but can still be classified as employees if it suits both parties.